idvorkin/idvorkin.github.io/_d/ai-testing.md

 Sometimes we want to see what

-At test time
+At test time:

 - Have both A and B attempt the task

 Eval Time:

-- See how did better A or B
+- See who did better, A or B

 ### Wrinkle - No Known Answer